 Preventive measures in line with COVID-19

-The easing of measures is welcome news.
-However, we must continue to cooperate and remain as vigilant as ever to ensure the safety of our residents and employees.
+Today, more than ever, we must continue to cooperate and remain as vigilant as ever to ensure the safety of our residents and employees.
 Everybody has an important role to play.
-We understand that the past several weeks have not been easy.
-Now, there is a glimmer of hope.
+We understand that the past several months have not been easy.
 By working together, we’ll keep moving forward in this battle.

 Important!
-The easing of measures applies to residences that currently have zero diagnosed cases of COVID-19.
+These measures apply to residences that currently have zero diagnosed cases of COVID-19.

 Leaving the residence and using a vehicle